Get started with remote debugging Android devices

 Step 1: Discover your Android device

 The workflow below works for most users.
-For more help, see the Troubleshooting: DevTools is not detecting the Android device section.
+For more help, navigate to Troubleshooting: DevTools is not detecting the Android device section.

 Open the Developer Options screen on your Android.
-For more information, see Configure On-Device Developer Options.
+For more information, navigate to Configure On-Device Developer Options.

 On your development machine, open Microsoft Edge.